Introduction: When Toxic Positivity Becomes Poison

 Toxic Positivity in the Workplace:

-A Hidden Crisis The workplace can also be called a place of toxic positivity, where we suppress our emotions in front of colleagues or the company.
+A Hidden Crisis.
+The workplace can also be called a place of toxic positivity, where we suppress our emotions in front of colleagues or the company.
 At a workplace, employees are expected to hide their problems, manage toxicity, and even have emotional breakdowns.
 Managers might say “let’s stay positive” after layoffs or ignore burnout signs in the name of productivity.

 Real-World Examples: